Ces Mountford: International career

-Internationally he missed out on playing for New Zealand, but he did represent Other Nationalities in two European Championships, in a team labeled "The Rest", in 1950, watched by a crowd of 25,000 fans.
+Internationally he missed out on playing for New Zealand, but he did represent Other Nationalities in two European Championships, in a team labelled "The Rest", in 1950, watched by a crowd of 25,000 fans.
 He requested, and was granted, permission from Wigan to join the 1947-8 New Zealand tour of Great Britain but the Management decided that injuries were not bad enough to bring him in.
 Instead, during the Kiwis tour Cecil played for Wigan against the Kiwis, which included his brother Ken.

 Mountford was appointed head coach of the New Zealand team in 1979, leading the Kiwis on their 1980 tour of Great Britain and France and the 1982 tour of Australia and Papua New Guinea.
 New Zealand won 6 games, lost 8 and drew 1 under Mountford's coaching.
 He was replaced in 1983 by Graham Lowe.

-Coaching at Warrington
+Coaching career

 In 1951 Mountford qualified as a first grade coach, being offered a 10-year contract at Warrington, despite Wigan initially refusing to release him as a player.
 Mountford made his first appearance for Warrington in October 1952 initially as a player coach.

-Championship final appearances

-Cecil Mountford was the coach in Warrington's 8-7 victory over Halifax the Championship Final during the 1953–54 season at Maine Road, Manchester on Saturday 8 May 1954, in front of a crowd of 36,519.
+Cecil Mountford was the coach in Warrington's 8–7 victory over Halifax the Championship Final during the 1953–54 season at Maine Road, Manchester on Saturday 8 May 1954, in front of a crowd of 36,519.

-Challenge Cup Final appearances

-Cecil Mountford was the coach in Warrington's 8-4 victory over Halifax in the 1953–54 Challenge Cup Final replay during the 1953–54 season at Odsal Stadium, Bradford on Wednesday 5 May 1954, in front of a record crowd of 102,575 or more.
+Cecil Mountford was the coach in Warrington's 8–4 victory over Halifax in the 1953–54 Challenge Cup Final replay during the 1953–54 season at Odsal Stadium, Bradford on Wednesday 5 May 1954, in front of a record crowd of 102,575 or more.
 At the time, this was a world record attendance for a rugby match of either code.

 After completing his tenure as a coach, he returned to New Zealand in May 1961, before heading back to England as Manager of Blackpool Borough in 1972, which was short-lived when he resigned in June 1973.
 Mountford returned to New Zealand in 1974, initially providing coaching courses before being signed as the manager-coach of the New Zealand national rugby league team from 1979 to 1982.

 Honours

 In the 1987 Queen's Birthday Honours, Mountford was appointed a Member of the Order of the British Empire, for services to rugby league and in 1990 he was inducted into the New Zealand Sports Hall of Fame.
-In 2000 he was inducted as one of the NZRL Legends of League.
+In 2000 he was inducted as one of the New Zealand Rugby League Legends of League.